About our content

 • Writing: Content is drafted by writers with experience in Australian healthcare communication, working to internal briefs and structured templates.

 • Medical review: All clinical content is reviewed by Dr. Jason Yu FRACGP, Chief Medical Officer of NewDoc and a practising GP with over a decade of clinical experience.
 Dr. Yu is registered with the Australian Health Practitioner Regulation Agency (AHPRA) and holds Fellowship of the Royal Australian College of General Practitioners.
+You can verify Dr. Yu's registration directly on the AHPRA public register.

 • Review intent: Every clinical page is read by the reviewing GP before publication to check for clinical accuracy, appropriate hedged language, and consistency with current Australian general practice standards.